 A food caddy can help you to recycle your food waste.
 By placing it on your kitchen work surface it will remind you to recycle all food left overs and peelings.

-Wigan Council supplies food caddies and liners free of charge to residents of Wigan borough.
+Wigan Council supplies food caddy liners free of charge to residents of Wigan borough.
+If you want a new/replacement food caddy in, they are charged at £5.

 How to use your food caddy